 Illinois Public Higher Education Cooperative

 In response to COVID-19, IPHEC is enabling electronic submission of submittals (e-bidding).
-As such, we have noted below the applicable Due Date, Time, and electronic submittal regulations.
+As such, we have noted below the New Due Date/Time (April 28, 2020 at 1:00pm), and electronic submittal regulations.

 IPHEC has scheduled a second pre-solicitation call to go over the e-bidding guidelines.
 The call is not mandatory, but strongly encouraged.
 Call details are in Addendum 2.

 ONLY electronic submissions will now be accepted.
 Paper submissions will no longer be accepted

 Sealed proposals will be accepted below until 1:00 PM, Tuesday April 28, 2020:

 via Electronic Bidding

 IPHEC is seeking proposals from qualified firms to provide computer & networking equipment, supplies & related services on an as-needed bases.

 For instructions on how to obtain a comprehensive purchase description, disclosure or contract forms, contact: